Skip to Main Content

 National-Parks-NSF-Study-20023 directory with folders for Project Documentation, Project Communication, Yellowstone substudy, and Yosemite substudy .
 The Yellowstone and Yosemite substudies include raw data, code, and outputs.

-(Example file directory image created by Michael and licensed CC-BY)
+(Example file directory image created by UVA Library Research Data Services and licensed CC-BY)

 File Naming Conventions